 From this, it appears that if you are on an extremely low income you have almost as high a chance of a tax audit if you are on less than $20,000 a year as if you were on $500,000 a year.
 Steering clear of the politics behind it, it does show two of the main groups you are likely to belong to, with close to 72% of audits being directed at the very poor and the upper middle classes.

 If you are self-employed and have a higher income you fall into another target group.
 The Colorado Bar Association showed, “Over 95% of personal tax audits happen due to entirely objective statistical reviews of filed returns.
 Over a complex system referred to as “DIF” scores, IRS seeks specific items in returns that it has discovered from statistical analysis to show a tax understatement that’s a higher-than-average chance.
 Returns displaying very big gross incomes, and those having Schedule Cs (sole proprietorship) are regularly picked, often on the basis of the amount of deductions claimed related to gross business income.”

 Call Defense Tax if warned of an examination

 As with representation before law enforcement, it helps to have an expert representing you during IRS examinations.
 Whether an office or field exam, if you have an expert with you to represent your position accurately and in the IRS’s own language you will be more likely to walk away with a ‘no-change’ result for your tax bill.

 The Colorado Bar Association again:

-“No reasonably experienced IRS agent will assume or presume that you have anything to hide just because you chose to be represented.
-You can hire a CPA, attorney or IRS Enrolled Agent to represent you, or the paid prepare of your return can represent you.”
+“No reasonably experienced IRS agent will presume or assume that you’ve got anything to be hidden just because you choose to be represented.
+You could hire an attorney, CPA or IRS Enrolled Agent into representing you, or the paid prepare of your return can represent you.”